Dyson sucks ! (the best vacuum cleaner by genius inventor James Dyson)

 By chance, I came across this talk “The Art of Engineering” given by James at MIT on April 26, 2006.
 I hope you will enjoy it as much as I do.
 (Note: The whole talk is great but James started to talk about his wonderful vacuum cleaner at around the 20 minutes mark.)

 Note: Is there such a thing as “by chance”?
-I strong believe that “Chance Favors the Prepared Mind” so if you are prepared and ready to “see or find” things, then you will see and find really cool lectures like James’ talk and you will treasure it.
+I strongly believe that “Chance Favors the Prepared Mind” .
+So if you are prepared and ready to “see or find” things, then you will see and find really cool lectures like James’ talk and you will treasure it.
 Just my 2 cents.

 P.S.
 Here is a list of US patents hold by James.
 As I may have discussed previously, patent is a great tool to learn about things.
-They are very technical (an instruction set to build the thing) but the patents give you the full picture as required by patent laws.
+They are very technical (an instruction set to build the thing for people knowledgeable in the field) but the patents are also required by patent laws (“BEST MODE AND PREFERRED EMBODIMENT OF THE INVENTION””) to give you a pretty good road map.
 Happy learning.

 The more I read about Dyson the more I like him.
 He seems like a practical guy.
 Not to compare, but Dean Kamen (of Segway fame) seems a bit more “out there” working wild and crazy things vs. Dyson’s more practical approach.
 I’ve recently blogged on the Dyson vacuum and my view as a product manager on why they are doing well.